iboughtbed/nis-insights/README.md

 > **Warning**
 > This project is still in development and is not ready for production use.

+This repository is a learning exercise in web design and development.
+**Created at 15 years old as a practice project.**

+---

+## About

+- **Purpose:**
+  This project was developed solely as an educational experiment to practice designing a website.
+It allowed me to explore layout, styling, and responsive design concepts.

+- **Inspiration & Design:**
+  Some design ideas were inspired by established websites.
+However, this project is a personal exercise and is not intended to replicate any particular site for commercial purposes.

+---

+## Disclaimer

+- **Non-Commercial Use:**
+  This project is for practice only and is not deployed as an official website or used for any commercial endeavor.

+- **Design Rights:**
+  All design elements or inspirations taken from other sources are the exclusive property of their rightful owners.
+This repository is intended for personal learning and does not claim ownership of any externally originated design ideas.

+---

 ## Tech Stack

 - **Framework:** [Next.js](https://nextjs.org)